Romelium/FrameSVG/README.md

 <img align="left" hspace=10 src="images/kyubey.svg" alt="Kyubey SVG Image"/>
 <img align="right" hspace=10 src="images/kyubey.svg" alt="Kyubey SVG Image"/>

-`framesvg` is a command-line tool and Python library that converts animated GIFs into animated SVGs.
+`framesvg` is a [web app](https://framesvg.romelium.cc), command-line tool, and Python library that converts animated GIFs into animated SVGs.
 It leverages the power of [VTracer](https://www.visioncortex.org/vtracer/) for raster-to-vector conversion, producing smooth, scalable, and *true vector* animations.
 This is a significant improvement over embedding raster images (like GIFs) directly within SVGs, as `framesvg` generates genuine vector output that plays automatically and scales beautifully.
 Ideal for readmes, documentation, and web graphics.

+You can try it now at [framesvg.romelium.cc](https://framesvg.romelium.cc)

 <br clear="both"/>